remotework1/LavondaTalbertIT1025/Lab6/readme.md

 ##### HTTP is secured by the protocol named HTTPS (Secure Hypertext Transfer Protocol) encrypted text.
 It is HTTP with a security feature that encrypts the data that is being retrieved by HTTP.
 The data uses encryption algorithms to scramble while being transferred.

+#### Securing Your Web Browser

+##### Browser security is vital to controlling spyware being installed without one's knowledge to stopping intruders from taking control of your computer.
+Browsers are not setup in a secure default configuration.

+##### A risk that is a result of a brower not being secure is cookies.
+They are place by specific websites we visit.
+The website collects unique identity of a visitor that can be an invasion of privacy.
+When authentication is asked, an attacher could acquire unauthorized access that site.
+Persistent cookies (stay on computer til it expires) are more dangerous than session cookies (clears when browser closes).